-I’m just back from a 2-week visit to Japan, where 6 days of that were spent training.
-Long-time readers will know that I’ve been a student of the Bujinkan for the last 8-10 years, although while training with the best in Japan I felt like I’d only just started.
+I’m back from a 2-week visit to Japan, where 6 days of that were training.
+I’ve been a student of the Bujinkan for the past 8-10 years, although while training in Japan I felt like I’d only started.

-After one such difficult and discouraging training session, I asked a new friend for advice on the train home, who confided that he had also felt the same way.
-Now, this was someone who had trained for near 20 years and was pretty highly ranked (and I had the bruises from training with him to prove it) so I was more than a little surprised.
+After one difficult session, I asked a fellow student for advice on the train home.
+He confided that he had also found the training difficult.
+This was someone who had trained for 20 years so his reply surprised me.

 “That’s the beauty of this art,” he shared.
 “There’s no end to how much you can still learn.
 But that’s also why people stop training — they can’t take that feeling of becoming a beginner again and again.”

-I suppose that’s why the Japanese character for nin, or ‘perseverance’, has the heart under the knife; no matter how many wounds you take to the heart, just keep persevering.
+It’s this ability that characterizes the Bujinkan’s oft-repeated mantra: ‘keep going’.
+The Japanese character for nin, or ‘perseverance’, has the heart under a knife: 忍 No matter how many wounds you take, persevere.

-After one of our classes, a Japanese senior instructor probably saw the same discouraged look on a lot of us students, and he said that it was okay if we didn’t get everything he had taught that day.
+After another class, a senior instructor said it was okay if we didn’t get everything he had taught that day.

 “The most important point is to keep going.”